Social Environmental Justice Council

 We are UUCWI members and friends working within our congregation and partnering with other organizations — state, regional and local — to meet these commitments.
 We believe that social and environmental justice is about heart and mind, listening and advocacy, compassionate learning and individual and collective action.

 For us this is sacred work.
 We invite you to join us.
-It is easy to become active in the work of SEJC, JAA or UUCWI’s local action groups.
 Attend one of our educational/advocacy programs or other events.
-And do give generously when the donation basket is passed once a month at Sunday service for to support of organizations doing important social/environmental justice work.
-We meet once a month for planning purposes.
-Contact the UUCWI Administrator at firstname.lastname@example.org or call 360-321-8656 for more information.
+Let us know of your interest while there, or contact the UUCWI Administrator at email@example.com or call 360-321-8656 for more information.